oracle-livelabs/oci/oci-apm-springboot/05-configure-apm-agent/configure-apm-agent.md

 Next step is to deploy the Java Agent.
 First update the **wstore.yaml** file by adding the java runtime argument that points to the APM Agent jar file bootstrap location, then apply to the Kubernetes pods.
 Notice that the service names, **wstore-front** and **wstore-back**, that are used to display in the APM Trace Explorer, are also added to the command for the statefulsets.

-1. Use any editor to open wstore.yaml file.
+1. Use any editor to open the wstore.yaml file.

     ``` bash
     <copy>